dev-academy-programme/plug-free-money-challenge/README.md

 Head over to `client/free_money_client.py`.
 The first step here is going to be getting a reference to your desired user object.
 Luckily, because this script is going to be triggered by user input on the command line, we have the `address_input` and `amount` arguments to pass into our transform.

 Writing the client is probably the most challenging part of this exercise.
 If you're stuck, now is the right time to check out the sample solutions over at [the solution walkthrough.](https://github.com/dev-academy-programme/plug-resources/blob/free-money-overview/segments/challenges/free-money-solution.md).

+Once again, un-skip the free money tests and run `python setup.py test`.
+Everything should now be going according to plan.

 #### Step Five: Give some free money.